heatherlogan/Web-Science/README.md

 To run task3: Offensive language identification

     python3 offensive_lang.py EVALUATION_MODE MODEL_TYPE

     # where EVALUATION_MODE = True or False
     # and MODEL_TYPE = LR, MNB or RF

 Output files are stored in /data/ folder.

+• Note Python3 may have to be substituted to yourr local python3 path e.g. /usr/local/bin/python3.6